Hoenn/hoenn.github.io/_posts/2019-2-6-mcrosvc:Starting small, a gRPC backend.md

 toc_sticky: true
 thumbnail: /assets/images/go/gopher.png
 ---
-Creating an example microservice system first hand

-## Project structure
-The idea behind this article is to explore the _basics_ of writing a small handful of microservices that can be built upon to explore various topics like [rpc](https://microservices.io/patterns/communication-style/rpi.html), [event-sourcing](https://microservices.io/patterns/data/event-sourcing.html), [instrumentation](https://microservices.io/patterns/observability/application-metrics.html) and the like.
-The implementation details will be light but they will hopefully employ powerful real world technology.
+Building a sample gRPC backend database API

 The code for the project lives on [github](https://github.com/Hoenn/mcrosvc) but the code specific to _this_ post can be found on this [branch](https://github.com/Hoenn/mcrosvc/tree/post1)

 For this project the plan is to create a `web-api` and `userdb` service.
 The directory structure will be a "mono-repo" where we keep the files for both of these applications in the same repository